markmo/dltemplate/README.rst

 23. Solving sequence-to-sequence prediction tasks.
 24. Basic principles of reinforcement learning
 25. Approximating crossentropy with neural nets in an RL model
+26. Using a Markov Decision Process to solve an RL problem.

 Datasets